Skip to main content

 setAttributeValue: (value: string | number | boolean | null | undefined) => void;

-// A setter for updating any value on the entire asset or area that the attribute belongs to
+// A setter for updating any value on the entire asset that the attribute belongs to

 // The settings associated with your attribute view widget